jvaverka/jvaverka.github.io/notes/my-julia-story/index.md

 While I was hoping to champion Julia from within my company, I didn't wait to begin making small contributions.
-I started building fun web dashboards with `Dash.jl`, helpful study materials with `Symbolics.jl`, this blog with `Franklin.jl`, and even helped (a _tiny_ bit) support `LanguageServer.jl` in [LunarVim](https://www.lunarvim.org/languages/julia.html#julia).
+I started building fun web dashboards with `Dash.jl`, helpful study materials with `Symbolics.jl`, this website with `Franklin.jl`, and even helped (a _tiny_ bit) support `LanguageServer.jl` in [LunarVim](https://www.lunarvim.org/languages/julia.html#julia).
 After gaining some confidence I was able to help other newcomers by pointing out useful